Private Economics tutoring in London and online

 Microeconomics looks into particular markets and segments of the economy.
 It looks at issues such as individual labour markets (demand for labour, how labour is divided and allocated and wage determination) and externalities arising from production and consumption.
 Also studied are the supply and demand in individual markets and individual consumer behaviours, the efficiency and costs associated with producing goods and services.

-Demand and supply diagram are essential to understand in all levels of economics.
+Demand and supply diagrams are essential to understand in all levels of economics.
 Above is a simple supply and demand diagram for books.
 This microeconomic analysis shows that the increased demand (D to D2) leads to higher price (P1 to P2) and higher quantity (Q1 to Q2).

 Macroeconomics looks at ‘aggregate’ variables such as aggregate demand, national output and inflation.
 It looks at issues such as government monetary and fiscal policies, unemployment rates, growth that is reflected in Gross Domestic Product (GDP) and business cycles.
 Macroeconomics also studies the relationships between various factors such ass consumption, inflation, savings, international trade and many more.